United Kingdom

 After completing the pre-payroll stage, you are ready to move on to payroll calculation.
 Most companies operating in the United Kingdom work with an automated payroll system.
 This means that they are able to transfer all the information obtained during the pre-payroll phase onto their payroll system to calculate individual salaries.

-Post-payroll phase
+Post-payroll processes

 Salary payments